Relintai/pandemonium_engine_docs/tutorials/physics/interpolation/using_physics_interpolation.rst

 Most of the time, interpolation is what you want between two physics ticks.
 However, there is one situation in which it may *not* be what you want.
 That is when you are initially placing objects, or moving them to a new location.
 Here, you don't want a smooth motion between the two - you want an instantaneous move.

-The solution to this is to call the :ref:`Node.reset_physics_interpolation<class_Node_method_reset_physics_interpolation>` function.
+The solution to this is to call the `Node.reset_physics_interpolation<class_Node_method_reset_physics_interpolation>` function.
 You should call this function on a Node *after* setting the position/transform.
 The rest is done for you automatically.

 Even if you forget to call this, it is not usually a problem in most situations (especially at high tick rates).
 This is something you can easily leave to the polishing phase of your game.
 The worst that will happen is seeing a streaking motion for a frame or so when you move them - you will know when you need it!